Resilience in Amazon S3 - Amazon Simple Storage Service

 Storage classes

 Amazon S3 offers a range of storage classes to choose from depending on the requirements of your workload.
 The S3 Standard-IA and S3 One Zone-IA storage classes are designed for data you access about once a month and need milliseconds access.
 The S3 Glacier Instant Retrieval storage class is designed for long-lived archive data accessed with milliseconds access that you access about once a quarter.
 For archive data that does not require immediate access, such as backups, you can use the S3 Glacier Flexible Retrieval or S3 Glacier Deep Archive storage classes.
-For more information, see Using Amazon S3 storage classes.
+For more information, see Understanding and managing Amazon S3 storage classes.

 The following security best practices also address resilience: